rwblokzijl/stablecoin-survey/paper.md

 coins are still less stable than the Dollar as there is no central agency stabilising gold.

-Expanding even further on the concept of tokenised assets as stablecoins, any collection of assets that is stable on average can provide a stablecoin.
-Even though the US Dollar is seen as the most stable currency world-wide, it is still dependent on the stability of the United States economy.
-To address this stablecoins like Globcoin [@globcoin:whitepaper] and x8currency [@x8currency:whitepaper] aim to create an asset that tracks multiple currencies as well as gold.
-Thus creating a coin that is "more stable" than the US Dollar.
+Expanding further on the concept of tokenised assets as stablecoins, any collection of assets that is stable can provide collateral for a stablecoin.
-Whether these coins will ever have a mainstream appeal is impossible to predict, but the theoretical value of having a globally stable coin is hard to dispute.
+Even though the US Dollar is seen as the most stable currency world-wide, it is still highly dependent on the stability of the United States economy.
+To address this, stablecoins like Globcoin [@globcoin:whitepaper] and x8currency [@x8currency:whitepaper] aim to create an asset that tracks multiple currencies as well as gold.
+This type of pegged currency can provide a level of stability seperate from the US dollar, and can also be a good candidnes for the collateralization of decentralised currencies.

-#### Overview of the largest stablecoins
+### Overview of the largest centralised stablecoins

-To provide a glimpse of the usage of the techniques described in this subsection, Table \ref{TODO} describes the 8 central stablecoins with the highest market capitalisation and some of their operational aspects:
+To provide a glimpse of the usage of the techniques described in this subsection, Table \ref{TODO} describes the 9 central stablecoins with the highest market capitalisation and some of their operational aspects:

 \begin{table*}[t]